 However, there are other ways of using water efficiently.

 People have told me that it’s common in the US to wash dishes by wiping them under a stream of running water.
 A much better way is to fill two tubs, or both sides of a double sink, with hot water – one soapy and one clean.
 Use the soapy water for rinsing and dip in clean water to rinse.
 If you move quickly, you can wash a lot of dishes in those two tubs of water.

 When cooking vegetables, save and refrigerate and reuse the water up to 48 hours and then use it to make stew.

 And definitely skip your long showers for times when water is abundant.
-A shallow bath rather than a shower might not feel as comforting and luxurious, but it will still get you clean.
+A shallow bath rather than a shower might not feel as comforting and luxurious, but it will still get you clean during a water shortage.

 Keep a rainwater collector

 The water reservoir for your community may have dried up or been contaminated even if the rain is still coming.
-A rainwater collector can be a lifesaver.
+A rainwater collector can be a lifesaver during shortages.

 If you have ways to purify water, remember that your house is a huge rainwater collector.
 The bigger the surface of the collector, after all, the more water it collects per minute, and your roof likely has a lot of surface.